collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 At some point, when the feature branch author thinks it's done, a pull request will be submitted and the feature branch will become a pull request branch.
 If the changes are accepted, they will be merged into the master branch.
 The master branch will be like before, except with the changes from the branch.

-But both feature branches (a.k.a. topic branches) and pull request branches are examples of remote branches.
+But both feature branches (a.k.a. topic branches) and pull request branches are examples of branches.
 We can work on them in much the same way.

 </td></tr>